code11/engine/docs/docs/patterns/sections.md

 ### Sections

-Implements the following patterns: `Collections`
+Implements the following patterns: [Collections](/docs/patterns/collections)

-Sections are parts of an application that are shown are certain times.
-These can be full pages or even smaller parts like a menu bar.
+Sections are parts of an application that are shown at certain times.
+These can be full pages or smaller parts, like a menu bar.

-The `isMounted` flag on sections can be a producer that decides if a certain section needs to be present or not.
+The `isMounted` flag on sections can be a trigger for a producer to decide if a certain section needs to be present or not.

 For example when loading an application a producer can decide that the `Initialitzation` section should be visible if data is not yet synced.
 After the data is synced the same or another producer can decide that the `Login` page should be shown.
 If the user is authenticated then the `Dashboard` page would be shown.
 If the user is of a certain type then the `StatisticsPanel` can be shown.

 Each section has a `data` location where it can store temporary data.